Star Wars Jedi: Fallen Order tops 10 million copies sold

 The title was EA’s third major Star Wars release, after Star Wars: Battlefront debuted in 2015 and Star Wars: Battlefront II launched in 2017.
 Battlefront II endured criticism over its pay-to-win mechanics and loot boxes, but Respawn’s game had none of that.
 It was one of my favorite games of the year, and it was immensely satisfying to fight as a Jedi against a wide range of difficult enemies.

 EA said that most of its releases benefited from stay-at-home orders that have more people playing video games.
+EA CEO Andrew Wilson said in an analyst call that the sales number was a “rare achievement for a new franchise,” and he said it continues to give fans a “deeply-engaging and original Star Wars experience.”